SoulNobita/metacrafter/README.md

 - **Consensus Mechanisms:** Algorithms like Proof of Work (PoW) or Proof of Stake (PoS) secure the network and validate transactions.
 - **Gas Fees:** Ethereum transactions require gas fees to compensate miners for processing.

-## Web3

-[Web3.js](https://web3js.readthedocs.io/en/v1.5.2/) is a JavaScript library for interacting with Ethereum-based applications.
-It enables:

-- **Node Connectivity:** Connecting to Ethereum nodes to send transactions and query data.
-- **Decentralized App Development:** Building decentralized applications (dApps) that interact with the Ethereum blockchain.
-- **Smart Contract Interaction:** Sending transactions to and reading data from Ethereum smart contracts.

 ###code explanation for the provided Solidity smart contract:

 ```solidity